 HAWC+ point source sensitivities were updated on June 2, 2017 and the values given here are based on the in-flight performance of the instrument.
-Note that values used in previous SOFIA observing cycles (Cycles 4 & 5) were estimates that contained an overestimated point source sensitivity by approximately a factor of two, so proposals should be updated accordingly for Cycle 8 before submission.
+Note that values used in previous older SOFIA observing cycles (Cycles 4 & 5) were estimates that contained an overestimated point source sensitivity by approximately a factor of two, so proposals should be updated accordingly for Cycle 10 before submission.

-Band B (63 μm) will be under commissioning during Cycle 7 and is offered as shared-risk observations during Cycle 8 and 9.
-(Instrumental Polarization (IP) for Band B will be estimated during Cycle 8.)
+Band B is under commissioning and will be offered for shared-risk observations for Cycle 10.
 Historically, this band has suffered of oversaturation effects that render it unusable but a cold aperture has been installed to minimize the saturation effects.
 Proposals requesting Band B should specify the scientific purpose and alternative science output in case this band is not usable.